Version Date – April 2016

 Unipart’s Whistleblowing Policy encourages and enables employees and others to raise serious concerns within Unipart rather than overlooking a problem or ‘blowing the whistle’ outside.
 The policy explains how to bring to the company’s attention any concerns relating to malpractice (including illegality) at work which has occurred, or may occur, and to ensure that they suffer no detriment as a result.

-Guide for Conducting Business the Unipart Way
+Guide for Conducting Business The Unipart Way

 The document is provided to all employees and associates (worldwide) working on behalf of Unipart.
 There is a formal acknowledgement process associated with this guidance to ensure all employees worldwide understand the content.
 It also advises those working for or on behalf of Unipart the expectations in respect of conduct and the actions that would be initiated due to a failure to achieve those standards of behaviour.
-Section 7 refers direct to Anti-Bribery & Corruption
+Section 7 refers direct to Anti-Bribery & Corruption.

 Business Conduct – Gifts, Hospitality & Gratuities Policy

-Explains to employees what Unipart considers acceptable and unacceptable, Unipart’s processes and procedures with regard to Gifts, Hospitality, Sponsorship and Gratuities and the consequences of failure to compile
+Explains to employees what Unipart considers acceptable and unacceptable, Unipart’s processes and procedures with regard to Gifts, Hospitality, Sponsorship and Gratuities and the consequences of failure to compile.

-Unipart’s Disciplinary Process and Policy is utilised to resolved perceived conduct issues.
+Unipart’s Disciplinary Process and Policy is utilised to resolve perceived conduct issues.
 Perceived failure by employees to comply with Unipart’s Anti Bribery and Corruption Policy will result in disciplinary action which may conclude with summary dismissal.
 Serious breaches may also result in criminal charges.

 Any employee who feels that they have been penalised for refusing to pay or receive a bribe may raise a grievance to highlight and address appropriately any perceived detriment.